Lockland Rising Building Renovation and Tenaciti Coworking Fit-Out Interior Design

 A small group of volunteers dedicated to historic preservation recognized the deep historic importance of the building but were unsure where to start in rescuing it.
 They knew a coworking space and business incubator would be a way to bring businesses back to the region.
 The team created a business plan for a coworking space called Tenaciti Coworking.

 A359 Partners in Architecture stepped in to do a building renovation assessment and detailed estimates on the viability of the structure for adaptive reuse as a coworking business hub.
 The work started with hands-on collaboration with the volunteer group and building owner to understand the team’s vision.
-A359 was able to leverage the adaptive reuse, adaptive renovation and coworking interior design work created for the 1819 Innovation Hub to provide a vision for Lockland Rising and Tenaciti Coworking.
+A359 studied the historic structure for adaptive reuse and integrated aspects of their coworking interior design work created for the 1819 Innovation Hub to provide a vision for Lockland Rising and Tenaciti Coworking.

 A359 delivered conceptual renderings showing the architectural vision for the space.
 The renderings were utilized to communicate the group’s vision and build community support.
 The team was able to show its vision and gain traction for a fundraising campaign.
 Money raised is currently helping to replace the roof of this historic building.